prezly/theme-kit-js/README.md

 #### peerDependencies

-This library is intended to be used with [Next.JS] applications, so it requires `next`, `react` and `react-dom` to work.
-These should already be installed if you have an existing NextJS app.
+This library is intended to be used with [Next.js] applications, so it requires `next`, `react` and `react-dom` to work.
+These should already be installed if you have an existing [Next.js] app.
 If you're starting from scratch, use [create-next-app] to quick-start the project.

-To keep things fresh, we require at least NextJS 12 and React 17.
+To keep things fresh, we require at least Next.js 12 and React 17.

 You can also install the dependencies manually
 ```Shell